vishaltak/gitlab-development-kit/doc/troubleshooting/index.md

 Find the directory where `icu-i18n.pc` resides:

-- On macOS, using [Homebrew](https://brew.sh/), it is generally in `/usr/local/opt/icu4c/lib/pkgconfig`
+- On macOS, using [Homebrew](https://brew.sh/), it is generally in `/usr/local/opt/icu4c/lib/pkgconfig` or `/opt/homebrew/opt/icu4c/lib/pkgconfig`
 - On Ubuntu/Debian it might be in `/usr/lib/x86_64-linux-gnu/pkgconfig`
 - On Fedora it is expected to be in `/usr/lib64/pkgconfig`